RichardCSantana-zz/eightqueens/README.md

 ## Configuration

-To edit configurations of the software, change that on src/main/resource/application.yml.
+To edit configurations of the software change that on src/main/resource/application.yml.
 List of configurations:

 Configuration | Description